owlab-exp/fresto-front/README.md

-fresto-appl
+fresto-front
 ===========

-This is to maintain a monitoring application, which interacts with monitoring agents and UI components.
+This is to maintain a monitoring application front-end, which interacts with monitoring agents and UI components.
-But this does not include server-side monitoring data processing.
+Thus the front-end does neither include UI components nor server-side monitoring data processing.